graphnet-team/graphnet/docs/source/installation/install.rst

    # Create an environment with Python 3.8
    conda create -p <path-to-env> python=3.8 -c conda-forge -y
-   # Activate the environment and install dependencies
+   # Activate the environment and move to the graphnet repository you just cloned.
+If using conda:
+   conda activate <path-to-env>
    cd graphnet
    # Choose the appropriate requirements file based on your system
    pip install -r requirements/torch_cpu.txt -e .[torch,develop]